knowit-solutions-cocreate/pythoncourse-lesson2/README.md

 #### c.
 Represent mass and birth_year as float
 Task: convert the string representations of the mass and birth_year columns to float.

 Hints: This is trickier than b because a little bit of string-preprocessing is required before `pd.to_numeric` will work.
-Namely, there is a decimal comma that need to replaced with a regular decimal dot and a "BBY" (short for "Before the Battle of Yavin", apparently) substring that needs to be removed.
+Namely, there is a decimal comma that needs to replaced with a regular decimal dot and a "BBY" (short for "Before the Battle of Yavin", apparently) substring that needs to be removed.
 In pandas, you can access convenience string manipulation functions in the `pd.Series.str` property: try typing `df["mass"].str.` into VSCode and scroll through the suggestions to find what you need.

 #### d.
 Save the result in a new table
 Task: save the result of applying all the three cleaning procedures to a new table.